-The U.S. Stock Market has performed amazingly over the last few years – so well that people are starting to say stocks are too expensive.
-Some even say we’re due for a market correction – or even worse: a stock market crash.
+The U.S. Stock Market has recovered swimmingly since the great recession – so well that people are saying that stocks are too expensive.
+Some even say we’re due for a severe market correction – or even worse: a stock market crash.
 Eventually, this prediction which will come true.

 But, when will stocks drop?